Offirmo/offirmo-monorepo--2021-legacy/2-foundation/error-utils/README.md

 }
 ```

-### Utility: normalize anything into a true, writable Error object
+### Utility: normalize anything into a true Error object

 Normalize anything into a true, normal error.